prateek-aher/hashnode-blogs/ckl9tn4t4026plws14fowdoiw.md

 - ### Hot Reload
 If you ask any of Flutter app developers what their favorite part of Flutter is, they'll say it's **Hot Reload**.
 ![image.png](https://hackernoon.com/hn-images/1*c1dM9uhkRj9_fpiDrLJmDw.gif)
-During development, Flutter uses a JIT compiler that can reload and continue executing code usually in under a second.
+The experience is like painting a picture.
+You can simultaneously modify your code and hit save, and almost instantly, like magic, it’s all updated on your screen.
+This is because Flutter doesn’t build the whole screen over again, it only updates what is different in your code.
+Flutter uses a JIT compiler that can reload and continue executing code usually in under a second.
 It implements the change in your UI without reloading the whole app or messing with inputs and variables.

 - ### Independence from Platform Updates
 Flutter apps are separated from all native components of OS.
 Even if Android or iOS updates its controls, the apps will retain their appearance and functionality.